housseindjirdeh/hdjirdeh.github.io/_posts/2018-06-18-thinking-prpl.markdown

 Link: </app/script.js>; rel=preload; as=script
 {% endhighlight %}

 Many hosting platforms that support HTTP/2 Push will attempt to push assets down the wire when it sees that you've preloaded them using Link HTTP headers.
-Examples include [https://firebase.googleblog.com/2016/09/http2-comes-to-firebase-hosting.html](https://firebase.google.com/docs/hosting/) and [Netlify](https://www.netlify.com/blog/2017/07/18/http/2-server-push-on-netlify/).
+Examples include [Firebase Hosting](https://firebase.googleblog.com/2016/09/http2-comes-to-firebase-hosting.html) and [Netlify](https://www.netlify.com/blog/2017/07/18/http/2-server-push-on-netlify/).

 <aside>
   <p>Although having Server Push instantiated automatically for assets where we've declated Link Headers can be useful, there may be cases where you may only want to preload your assets and not rely on Push whatsoever.
 In those cases, you can use a <code>nopush</code> attribute:</p>